ngneat/spectator/README.md

 - `element` - The native element of the host component
 - `detectChanges()` - A proxy for Angular `TestBed.fixture.detectChanges()`
 - `inject()` - A proxy for Angular `TestBed.inject()`

+Setting inputs directly on a pipe using `setInput` or `props` is not possible.
+Inputs should be set through `hostProps` or `setHostInput` instead, and passed through to your pipe in the template.

 ### Using Custom Host Component